Tip #1033: When Managers Don’t Know What to Do

 As you can tell from the examples I’ve shared, managers really need the training at the beginning of their careers.

-There are so many changes going on in the world and in business, it isn’t possible to anticipate all of the new knowledge and skills that managers may need.
+There are so many changes going on in the world and in business.
+It isn’t possible to anticipate all of the new knowledge and skills that managers may need.

 But training in management basics and the complementary soft skills will provide a good foundation.